 Students should have experience of playing a musical instrument or singing.
 They should be practising at home regularly, and may be having individual instrument tuition.
 As a guideline, it is useful for students to be performing at around a grade 3 or above level on their instrument or voice (although they do not need to have sat any exams).
-For students who are newer to their instrument or who don't yet play regularly, please see the vocational music course which can be taken by students at any level of prior musical experience.

-We would encourage students to take part in Music extra - Curricular activities of which there are many at Nailsea School.
+We would encourage students to take part in Music Extra - Curricular activities of which there are many at Nailsea School.
 Students would also benefit from taking part in our concerts and events; this would help them gain confidence as a performer.